cg-tuwien/Auto-Vk-Toolkit/docs/meshlets.md

 };
 ```

-The main conceptual difference between the two types `gvk::meshlet_gpu_data` and `gvk::meshlet_redirected_gpu_data` is that `gvk::meshlet_gpu_data` has the vertex indices of the meshlet directly stored in the meshlet, whereas `gvk::meshlet_redirected_gpu_data` uses a separate vertex index array that is indexed by the meshlet.
+The main conceptual difference between the two types `gvk::meshlet_gpu_data` and `gvk::meshlet_redirected_gpu_data` is that `gvk::meshlet_gpu_data` has the vertex indices of a meshlet stored directly in the meshlet struct instance, whereas `gvk::meshlet_redirected_gpu_data` uses a separate vertex index array that is indexed by the data stored in the meshlet struct instance.
 Therefore, the latter type is called "redirected" and it can help to reduce the memory footprint of a meshlet.
-On the other hand, it requires an additional indirection into the separate index buffer.
+On the other hand, it requires an additional indirection into a separate index buffer.

 If a custom GPU-suitable format is needed, our implementation can be used as a reference for converting [`meshlet`](../framework/include/meshlet_helpers.hpp#L7) into that custom GPU-suitable format.
 Transformation into a different GPU-suitable format must be implemented manually.